m0rphtail/research/src/content/rise-of-decentralized-social-networks.md

 #### **Blockchain-based Social Networks:**

-Blockchain-based Social Networks are essentially decentralized platforms built on blockchain technology that allows for development of applications and smart contracts.
+Blockchain-based Social Networks are essentially decentralized platforms built on blockchain technology.
+This allows for development of applications and smart contracts between stakeholders on the network.
 These decentralized social platforms enable end-to-end encryptions for every interaction.

-Similar to Blockchain ecosystems, Blockchain-based Social Networks generally have traits such as native currency, used for:
+Similar to Blockchain ecosystems, Blockchain-based social networks generally have traits such as native currency, used for:
 - in-platform transactions
 - rewarding users
 - crowdfunding